-Founded in 1960 by a group of concerned parents and incorporated in 1967, Community Living South Muskoka is a registered charity that provides support to over 350 individuals with a developmental disability and their families.
+Founded in 1960 by a group of concerned parents and incorporated in 1967, Community Living South Muskoka (CLSM) is a registered charity that provides support to over 400 individuals of all ages with a developmental disability and their families.
 Community Living South Muskoka serves individuals residing in South Muskoka from Severn Bridge and Port Severn/Honey Harbour to the South and from Mactier to midway between Bracebridge and Huntsville in the North.
 For Family Home programs we support individuals in the entire District of Muskoka.
+CLSM is a member of OASIS (Ontario Agencies Supporting Individuals with Special Needs), a provincial organization representing 189 agencies that provide supports to individuals and families in the developmental sector.

 In 1961, the Bracebridge United Church offered their facilities to provide a classroom for the Association to use towards fulfilling their goals.
 Two teachers were hired and willing volunteers recruited to help where needed.
 A Building Committee, formed in 1962, raised the necessary money to build a new school to meet the children’s needs.
 After much work and a lot of planning, this was finally accomplished and on October 17, 1968, the new school, known as Victoria Street School, was officially opened.
 The Board of Education took over the operation of this school.
 The programs became diversified and a good deal of progress was to be seen.
 With younger persons needs being looked after, the Association refocused its attention on the adults and thus began the work of opening an Adult Workshop.
 A.R.C.
 Industries, provided work-related programs and remained in full operation until 1992.
 This was replaced by the Community Skills Development programs.